Nike Air Zoom Mariah Flyknit Racer Review Facts

 The Nike Mariah provides a nice amount of arch support in the midfoot area said, reviewers.
 The upper, too, delivers plenty of support thanks to a secure sock-like fit.
 Users had nothing negative to say about the supportive nature of the racer.
 The lightweight shoe provides the correct degree of support without sacrificing speed and comfort.

 Keep these babies for road runs or treadmill speed drills.
-There not for off-road training.
+They're not for off-road training.
 If you want to head for the hills (mountains, that is), keep an extra pair of shoes for that.
 Would you even want to get these beauties dirty?
 We don't think so.
 They're too nice to wear out in the mud and grit at the nearest trailhead.

 They're a little pricey, but reviewers seemed to think the investment was well worth it.
 Not only do you get a comfortable lightweight racing shoe, you also get a shoe that can be worn far beyond its expiration date.
 Why?
 Because it's a hot looking shoe.
 Even when it's no longer supporting your footsies for racing purposes, there's no reason you couldn't don the Mariah for a day out with a friend or an evening at the movies with your partner.